 The Modulus-686 circuit boards are professionally assembled in Calgary.
 My assembly vendor uses a pick-and-place machine for component placement and solders the boards using a 13-zone solder reflow oven.
 This procedure eliminates the issues with component cracking that you often see from the overseas assembly houses, resulting in a high-quality, high-reliability product.
 Thus, by relying on the professional assembly, I am able to deliver a better product at a lower price, while also increasing the chances of success for the builders.

 The recommended power supply for the Modulus-686 is ±36 V with at least 10 A (RMS) available per channel.
 Thus, for a traditional unregulated power supply, I recommend a Power-86 (or the soon to be released Power-686) with a 2×24 VAC or 2×25 VAC, 350-500 VA power transformer.
 The Antek AS-4225, Hammond 1182S24, and RS Components P/N: 123-4040 are all good choices.
 Several additional choices are listed in the Modulus-686 Design Documentation.

 The selection of switching power supplies suitable for the Modulus-686 is rather limited.
-The Mean Well RPS-400-36 and RPP-400-36 are the best suited candidates.
+The Mean Well RPS-400-27-C is the best suited candidate.
 The Mean Well supplies are available from Mouser, Digikey, and others.
 You will need two of these SMPS units per Modulus-686 board.
 The resulting amplifier will provide 130 W into 8 Ω when powered by the RPS-400-27-C.